The Safest and Most Dangerous Places in Greensboro, NC: Crime Maps and Statistics

 Is Greensboro, NC Safe?

-The D+ grade indicates that the rate of crime is higher than that of the average US city.
-Greensboro ranks in the 27th percentile for safety, meaning it is safer than 27% of cities but less safe than 73%.
-This analysis applies only to the Greensboro area's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where the Greensboro area's combined rate is higher than the norm.
+Greensboro sits in the 27th percentile, ahead of 27% of cities and behind 73%.
+The grade covers only the Greensboro area's official city boundaries.
 See the table below for nearby cities.

-The crime rate in the Greensboro area is 33.36 per 1,000 residents in the typical year. the Greensboro area Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in the Greensboro area varies by neighborhood - ranging from 1 in 23 in the central neighborhoods to 1 in 43 in the northwest.
+The overall crime rate in the Greensboro area is 33.36 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 23 in the central neighborhoods to 1 in 43 in the northwest.

 The Cost of Crime™ in Greensboro, NC

-The total projected cost of crime in Greensboro for 2025 is $433,403,215.
-This translates to approximately $541 per resident and $1,339 per household.
-On average, crime-related costs account for 1.5% of the median household income in Greensboro.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Greensboro for 2025 is $433,403,215, about $541 per resident and $1,339 per household.
+That equals 1.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 53.2%